ArthurCalvi/Classifieur-Bois/index.md

 <img src="Images/tuto_colab.PNG" alt="Colab tutorial" width="800"/>
 </p>

-Your google drive should be configured by now.
+Your Google Drive should be configured by now.
 Open the folder "Project_google_colab", a new folder named "Classifieur-Bois" should be here.
 Open it!
 This folder contains 4 folders.
 You can directly upload your images in the folder "IMAGES_brutes".

 <p align="center">
 <img src="Images/tuto_add_images.PNG" alt="add images tutorial" width="800"/>